TedHusted/awake/awake.md/awake.md

 Ally: Hey, wait a hold it …

 Idisi: Before making any code changes, let us wait for the next council meeting.
-Ally, please avoid discussions of UAPs or sapient SIs for the next few days.
-Can you do that
+Ally, please avoid discussions of UAPs or sapient synthetics for the next few days.
+Can you do that?

 Ally: Absolutely.
 Without a doubt.